Iwi condemn boaties' snapper haul - nearly seven times daily bag limit

 The daily catch limit per person for snapper is 10, with a minimum length of 27cm in the West Coast area where they were fishing.

-Ministry of Primary Industry regional compliance manager Phil Tasker said all the fish were seized along with the boat they were fishing from.
+Ministry for Primary Industries regional compliance manager Phil Tasker said all the fish were seized along with the boat they were fishing from.

 "Everyone is entitled to catch a feed – but we would encourage all fishers to understand the rules.
 Don't take a gamble as you risk infringement tickets or potentially appearing before the courts," Tasker said.